filthynobleman/orthogonalized-fourier-polynomial/README.md

-# Orthogonalized Forier Polynomials for Signal Approximation and Transfer
+# Orthogonalized Fourier Polynomials for Signal Approximation and Transfer
-This repository contains the code implementing the paper *Orthogonalized Forier Polynomials for Signal Approximation and Transfer*, authored by Filippo Maggioli, Simone Melzi, Michael Bronstein, Maks Ovsjanikov and Emanuele Rodolà.
+This repository contains the code implementing the paper *Orthogonalized Fourier Polynomials for Signal Approximation and Transfer*, authored by Filippo Maggioli, Simone Melzi, Michael Bronstein, Maks Ovsjanikov and Emanuele Rodolà.

 The paper is available at ... (available soon)